Small Business - Partner Mediation

 Mediation Day

-Leisa will hire an external suite and will outline the points to be discussed.
+Leisa will host an external suite where she will outline the points to be discussed.
 You will work through these one by one.
 There is no single WINNER, only a way forward that keeps your goals on track.

 Follow Up

-Leisa will email you through notes from the day and outline what was greed upon upon and the individual steps you discussed together to make that happen.
+Leisa will email you through notes from the day and outline what was agreed upon upon.
+She will then list the individual steps you discussed together to make that happen.

 When do you need a Lawyer instead of a Mediator?